Scaling a News Startup in India – The Backdrop

 Of highlighting good, of inspiring people and empowering them with tools and information to be able to become changemakers in their own right.
 So this was this was the thought back in 2008Anuradha Kedia 04:14

-I think, you know, I don’t think anyone can survive without being experimental.
-You know, I think we have, for instance, we have definitely coded experimenting and trying out new things into our DNA now.Anuradha Kedia 26:20
+You know, I don’t think anyone can survive without being experimental.
+I think we have, for instance, we have definitely coded experimenting and trying out new things into our DNA now.Anuradha Kedia 26:20

 The Better India’s Website and Blog is here